 Upon completion, you’ll be qualified to work in a range of allied health environments with two units focused on you assisting physiotherapists.

-Your allied health qualification will be taught and guided by a faculty of expert clinicians and educators who will help you learn through a practical, problem-solving approach.
+You will be taught by expert clinicians and educators who will help you learn through a practical, problem-solving approach.

-The Certificate IV in Allied Health Assistance program includes 120 hours of vocational placement, where you’ll have the opportunity to consolidate your knowledge in a real healthcare environment.
-The period of vocational placement takes place at the end of the course.
+The Certificate IV in Allied Health Assistance program includes 120 hours of vocational placement, where you’ll have the opportunity to practice your knowledge in a real healthcare environment.

 Mater Education wants everyone enrolled into the program to have every opportunity to succeed at their study.
 Our program is dynamic, and delivered in a way that caters to all learning styles.